 9. What is ICH?

-Ans- ICH stands for International Council for Harmonization.
-It is a body which makes recommendations on information that should be included in the core clinical study report of an individual study of any therapeutic, prophylactic or diagnostic agent conducted in human subjects.
+Ans- ICH stands for International Council for Harmonisation.
+It is a body that makes recommendations on information that should be included in the core clinical study report of an individual study of any therapeutic, prophylactic or diagnostic agent conducted in human subjects.

 10. What are ICH guidelines?